jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Today
-    - Card bounces when you hover near bottom
     - Out of range sometimes shows when it shouldn't
     - Make archer grey LOS more visible
     - fix grey ellipse positioning under lobber